MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/high-quality-message-extension.md

 # Guidelines to create a high-quality message extension plugin

+If you're building a new message extension or want to update your existing message extension, we recommend that you build a high-quality message extension plugin.
+With the future scope of work assisted with copilot, high-quality plugins are recommended as copilot recognizes only message extensions of high quality.

 For copilot to recognize and fetch your app, it's recommended to build a high-quality message extension plugin.
-To get the best out of copilot, only high-quality plugins are recommended for Message extensions.
-As a developer, you must adhere to follow the mandated criteria and quality parameters to build high-quality message extension plugins.
+To get the best out of copilot, you must adhere to follow the mandated criteria and quality parameters to build high-quality message extension plugins.
 This document provides guidance on the requirements to be fulfilled.

-A rich Adaptive Card that should match copilot standards.
-It’s search based command, not action based.
-Only high-quality plugins are allowed or available in copilot, so the developers are expected to build such plug-ins.

 ## Mandatory requirements